Updated: Dec 9, 2025 | Source: 2022-2026 Question Pool | Topic: T3A

 Memory Aid

-Real-World Application
+Real-World Example

 You're using a vertical antenna on 2 meters, and you're trying to contact a station using a horizontal antenna.
 Even though you're both within line of sight and have good signal paths, your received signal strength is much weaker than it would be if you both used the same polarization.
 If you switch to a horizontal antenna to match theirs, your signal strength improves significantly.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Polarization mismatch, Signal strength, VHF/UHF, Line-of-sight
+Polarization mismatch Signal strength VHF/UHF Line-of-sight

 Verified Content

-Question from official FCC Technician Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Technician Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the T3A topic.